Red Flag Warning issued for Central Utah West Desert by NWS - News Break

 Red Flag Warning issued for Central Utah West Desert by NWS

-Effective: 2021-06-24 12:00:00 MDT Expires: 2021-06-24 21:00:00 MDT Urgency: Expected Severity: Severe Certainty: Likely Instruction: A Red Flag Warning means that critical fire weather conditions are either occurring now...or are imminent.
-A combination of lightning...dry fuel conditions...and gusty microburst winds will create favorable conditions for new fire starts and extreme fire behavior.
-Target Area: Central Utah West Desert RED FLAG WARNING IN EFFECT FROM NOON TODAY TO 9 PM MDT THIS EVENING FOR DRY THUNDERSTORMS AND GUSTY OUTFLOW WINDS FOR FIRE WEATHER ZONE 492 The National Weather Service in Salt Lake City has issued a Red Flag Warning for dry thunderstorms and gusty outflow winds, which is in effect from noon today to 9 PM MDT this evening. * AFFECTED AREA...Fire Weather Zone 492 Central Utah West Desert. * THUNDERSTORMS...Isolated to widely scattered dry thunderstorms are expected to develop this afternoon and evening. * OUTFLOW WINDS...Any thunderstorms will bring the threat of strong and erratic outflow winds. * IMPACTS...Critical fire weather conditions are expected.
+Effective: 2021-06-23 14:10:00 MDT Expires: 2021-06-24 21:00:00 MDT Urgency: Expected Severity: Severe Certainty: Likely Instruction: A Red Flag Warning means that critical fire weather conditions are either occurring now...or are imminent.
+A combination of strong winds...low relative humidity...and warm temperatures can contribute to extreme fire behavior.
+Target Area: Central Utah West Desert RED FLAG WARNING NOW IN EFFECT UNTIL 9 PM MDT THURSDAY FOR DRY THUNDERSTORMS AND GUSTY OUTFLOW WINDS FOR FIRE WEATHER ZONE 492 * AFFECTED AREA...Fire Weather Zone 492 Central Utah West Desert. * THUNDERSTORMS...Isolated to widely scattered, mainly dry thunderstorms are expected through early Friday evening. * OUTFLOW WINDS...Any thunderstorms will bring the threat of strong and erratic outflow winds through early Friday evening. * IMPACTS...Critical fire weather conditions are expected.
 Any new fire starts could spread rapidly.alerts.weather.gov